 Are there existing rituals which could be used as is, or modified, for ecological purposes?

 Trunk of Tree had been in a foul mood.
 Hunger made his belly growl.
 He had had terrible luck even trying to track a deer.
-But the sight of two of these two Veritas, well-known to him, and the smell of cooking venison lightened his mood considerably.
+But the sight of these two Veritas, well-known to him, and the smell of cooking venison lightened his mood considerably.
 He said none of that, but instead asked again how they found him.

 Cat Eyes explained quickly to Trunk of Tree that they were near her village.
 She explained that a feast was being prepared right now in honor of the knowledge that had been gained from decoding a substantial part of the great library that had been recently discovered.
 The Veritas had split up decoding the numerous tomes in the library.
 It was far too much for any one person although, among all the Veritas, Cat Eyes knew the most of what had been garnered by the people.
 She had been sharing much of what she learned with Tu-Swift.
 Now, she explained, a great feast had been arranged and the afternoon was to be spent eating and listening to the lessons that had been gleaned.
 In the evening, the people planned to reflect on the totality of this information in a great dialogue.